charmbracelet/huh/README.md

 ## Tutorial

-`huh?` is a Go library for prompting users for input.
-You can build complex forms in a few lines of Go.

-Let’s build a Burger order form.
-To start, let's import `charmbracelet/huh` and define a few variables to store the data we'll prompt for.
+Let’s build a form for ordering burgers.
+To start, we’ll import the library and define a few variables where’ll we store answers.

 ```go
 package main